בְּרֵאשִׁית

 יהוה/YHVH

-In this chapter and part of the next, you will see YHVH ELOHIM written down together, but later, it will just say either YHVH or ELOHIM and not both together like here.
-Here, it is written like so because it tells us what is meant to say when Elohim is written down.
-YHVH is the only ELOHIM/God.
-Sometimes, though, when Elohim is written down, it might not mean YHVH because Elohim means God, and later, we will learn that Man created false gods for themselves and also refer to them as Elohim or gods.
-Angels or messengers in Hebrew are sometimes also called Elohim because they are doing God’s work, and them doing God’s works means that YHVH Elohim is doing it through these angels or messengers.
-I know the implication of the confusion this brings to studying the Bible, but this will be explained later.
+In this chapter and part of the next, you will see YHVH ELOHIM written together, but later it will only say either YHVH or ELOHIM, not both together as here.
+It is written this way because it explains what is meant when Elohim is written.
+YHVH is the only POWER/God.
+Sometimes, though, when Elohim is written, it might not mean YHVH because Elohim means POWERS/Gods.
+Later, we will learn that Man created false gods for themselves and also called them Elohim, or gods, because they knew the word meant powers.
+Angels or messengers in Hebrew are sometimes also called Elohim because they are doing God’s work, and them doing God’s work means that YHVH Elohim is acting through these angels or messengers.
+I understand the confusion this can create when studying the Bible, but these will be explained later.

 5